 The Rosedale and Don Valley sections have concrete piers and approaches with cantilevered sidewalks and red aggregate hand railings.
-Did you know that a viaduct is a long bridge or a series of bridges that are linked to each other by arches and piers that support a road or rail track over a valley or ravine?
+Did you know that a viaduct is a long bridge or a series of bridges linked to each other by arches and piers supporting a road or rail track over a valley or ravine?

 The Vision of R.C.
 Harris

 Thanks to the insistence of Roland Caldwell Harris, the bridges were built with a lower level deck to one day be used for mass transit.
 Adding the lower deck was controversial due to the cost.
 Nearly 50 years later, the lower deck on the Don Valley section saved millions of dollars when it was used for the Bloor-Danforth subway.

 In 1986, the structure was awarded a National Historic Civil Engineering Site by the Canadian Society of Civil Engineering.
 In 2018, the City of Toronto commemorated the viaduct’s history with a heritage plaque.

 Another major project Mr Harris oversaw was the construction of the R.C.
 Harris Water Filtration Plant.

 The Luminous Veil at the Prince Edward Viaduct